Skip to content

 Program Overview:

 Travel to the Rocky Mountains of Colorado to see geological points of interest in person.
-Students will learn about geologic processes first hand from a geology professor instead of in a classroom.
-Stops include Rocky Mountain National Park, Great Sand Dunes National Park, Pikes Peak, Garden of the Gods, historic gold mine tour, dinosaur museum, Red Rocks amphitheater, and more.
+Students will learn about geologic processes firsthand from a geology professor instead of in a classroom.
+Stops include Pikes Peak, Garden of the Gods, Royal Gorge, Temple Canyon, Dino Museum, a historic gold mine tour, dinosaur museum, Red Rocks amphitheater, and more.

 At the end of this course, students should be able to: